 The messengers of your endocannabinoid system (cannabinoids) are so vital to your health and wellbeing that many researchers believe that endocannabinoid deficiencies might contribute to certain ailments.

-Since the CBD in hemp oil mimics the functions of your naturally occurring neurotransmitters, hemp oil supplements have the potential to restore balance to this essential communication system.
+Since the CBD in hemp oil mimics the functions of your naturally occurring neurotransmitters, CBD has the potential to restore balance to this essential communication system.
 Because endocannabinoid support can benefit so many of the functions involved in performance and recovery, it’s easy to see why so many athletes have incorporated non-psychoactive hemp oil into their fitness routine.

 Mixed martial arts (MMA) is a physically and mentally challenging sport.
 Considered one of the most exciting, dynamic full contact combat sports, a hybrid of sorts, MMA fighters use a combination of a variety of martial art techniques to achieve dominance over their competitors.
 Because the sport includes punching, kicks, throws, holds, and takedowns, training is intensive and extensive.